Proud to be slow

 In the short term, producing food this way takes longer, yields less, earns less and requires more patience and skill than relying on artificial props to generate fertility and abundance.
 But, in the long term, the animals and plants they tend are healthier, the food they produce is more nutritious and the improvements in soil health, carbon sequestration and water retention capacity are a boon to us all.

-We’re proud to say that it’s this ‘slow food’ system that we (and you) support, these are the 'slow food' farmers we represent.
+We’re proud to say that, since 2006, it’s this ‘slow food’ system that we (and you) support.